 PSEG, PSE&G and PSEG Power are subject to the risk of fluctuating interest rates in the normal course of business.
 Exposure to this risk is managed by targeting a balanced debt maturity profile which limits refinancing in any given period or interest rate environment.
-PSEG, PSE&G and PSEG Power may use a mix of fixed and floating rate debt, interest rate swaps and interest rate lock agreements.
+PSEG and PSEG Power may use a mix of fixed and floating rate debt and interest rate hedges.